-1. Execution Only Dealing Service - Professional Client Accounts
+1. Execution Only Dealing Service - Retail Client Accounts

 Under these Terms, Cantor will carry out your instructions on an execution only basis.
-An execution only transaction is a transaction executed by Cantor upon your specific instructions and where it can be assumed that you have the necessary level of experience and knowledge in order to understand the risks involved in the transaction.
-It can also be assumed that you are able to financially bear any related investment risks consistent with your investment objectives.

-Cantor does not give advice on the merits of an execution only transaction initiated by you, and you are solely responsible for any investment decision.
+An execution only transaction is a transaction executed by Cantor upon your specific instructions where Cantor does not give advice on the merits of that transaction and you are solely responsible for any investment decision.

 You shall remain designated as receiving execution only services in accordance with the execution only account opening document signed by you unless you seek, in writing, to change the designation of your account.
 Any such requested change shall not be effective until you have completed or provided such additional information as is requested by Cantor and we have acknowledged the amendment of the change in status of your account in writing.
-Cantor reserves the right to refuse any such request for a change of categorization.